Talks

 If you’d like to see this talk sprouting up somewhere near you just fill in the form below.

 An introduction to the family of elements with some remarkable tales of discovery, inspiration and revolution, from the everyday to the extraordinary.
-Uncover the personalities, passions, quirks and historical oddities of the elements: from cobalt the trickster to the devil incarnate polonium, via the gothic leanings of phosphorus to the role of thallium in a bizarre plot to murder Fidel Castro.
+Uncover the personalities, passions, quirks and historical oddities of the elements: from the gothic leanings of phosphorus to the strange story of lithium and spa towns.

 If you’d be in your element hearing about the periodic table, fill in the form below.